 Taking on larger contracts requires confidence about what the structure means for QBCC licensing.
 Selling the business requires a structure a buyer can step into.
 None of those things happen by accident.

 These problems are visible to anyone who knows where to look.
 What they are not is urgent, right up until they are.
-The builders who come to Blaze Business and Legal while the business is growing well have the most options.
+The Contractors who come to Blaze Business & Legal while the business is growing well have the most options.
 Those who come after a dispute, a QBCC audit or a failed finance application have fewer.

 A construction business structure that works does things a structure left to accumulate cannot.
 Revenue scales without scaling personal financial exposure proportionally.
 Profit moves through the group in a way that keeps more capital inside it each year.
 Accumulated wealth sits somewhere other than the entity signing contracts and carrying project risk.
 Bringing in a business partner is a documented process with agreed rules.
 When the time comes to exit, your business has a structure a buyer can step into rather than one they need to unpick first.